Eiken (manga): Characters

+Media

+Manga

+Written and illustrated by Seiji Matsuyama, Eiken was serialized in Akita Shoten's shōnen manga magazine Weekly Shōnen Champion from April 26, 2001, to August 5, 2004.
+Akita Shoten collected its chapters in 18 tankōbon volumes, released from October 5, 2001, to November 20, 2004.

+In North America, the manga was licensed by Media Blasters.
+They released 12 volumes from July 1, 2005, to September 17, 2008.

+A manga remake using artificial intelligence art began serialization on Beaglee's Manga Ōkuni online platform on April 25, 2024.

+Original video animation

+A two-episode original video animation (OVA) adaptation produced by J.C.Staff was released from June 25, 2003, to June 23, 2004.
+The opening theme and ending theme, "Feel Like Our Days" and "Jewel's Memory", respectively, were both performed by Toko.

+In North America, the OVA was licensed by Media Blasters.
+It was released on December 14, 2004.
+It was released on Blu-ray Disc on July 31, 2020.
+It was added to Crunchyroll's catalog in September 2020.

 Reception

 Eiken was panned by critics for being "obscene" and "lacking substance".
-Jason Thompson gave the manga a zero-star rating in his review of the series in his Manga: The Complete Guide, calling it "Actual pornography disguised as romantic comedy pseudo-pornography".
+Jason Thompson gave the manga a zero-star rating in his review of the series in his Manga: The Complete Guide, calling it "[a]ctual pornography disguised as romantic comedy pseudo-pornography".

 Stig Høgset gave the anime a one-star review on THEM Anime Reviews, calling it "one of the most exploitative, demeaning anime titles I have ever seen".
 He went on say that "Eiken is like an hour-long nightmare of sexual innuendo of the creepy kind... you'll never find a bigger collection of 'wrong' anywhere else."

 In Mania.com's reviews, Chris Beveridge gave the anime an "F", while Eduardo M. Chavez gave the first manga volume a "D+".